IchiruTake/xyops/docs/monitors.md

 ## Expressions

-An expression is evaluated by the [jexl](https://www.npmjs.com/package/jexl) engine against the current [ServerMonitorData](data.md#servermonitordata) object.
-It uses JavaScript‑style syntax with dot paths, array indexing, arithmetic and boolean operators.
+Monitor expressions are evaluated in [xyOps Expression Syntax](xyexp.md), using the current [ServerMonitorData](data.md#servermonitordata) object as context.
+This uses JavaScript‑style syntax with dot paths, array indexing, arithmetic and boolean operators.

 Examples: